-In-Studio Newborn Prep Guide
+Newborn Prep Guide

-for your session with AWalker Photography
+for your at-home newborn session with AWalker Photography

 Hello!
 Congratulations on your new little bundle!

 Thank you so much for choosing me to document these special family moments in the first few weeks of your baby's life.
 My goal is for our time together to be comfortable and for you to have a great experience.
-Take a peek below at some helpful instructions to prepare for our session.
+Take a peek below at some helpful instructions to prepare for your session.

 HOW TO PREPARE

-WHAT TO BRING
+WHAT TO HAVE

-You should bring along these items:
+You should have these items handy:

-5. Some snacks for you and your other children to eat, in case the session is longer than expected (I will have bottled water available throughout your session or you can bring your own)
+5. Some snacks for you and your other children to eat, in case the session is longer than expected

 GENERAL INFO TO KNOW

-4. Newborn minis tend to take 1 hour (or up to 3 hours, if the baby is not sleepy at all).
-Newborn full sessions tend to take 2 hours to 4 hours.
+5. Newborn minis tend to take 1.5 hours (or up to 3 hours, if the baby is not sleepy at all).
+Newborn full sessions tend to take 2 hours to 3 hours.

 Please let me know if you have any other questions!